-Discover the advantages of invoice financing, a business that relies on invoicing can run into issues with cash flow.
+A business that relies on invoicing its clients for payments can run into issues with cash flow.
 This common problem can hobble growth, as it becomes difficult to keep up with mounting operational expenses.

 If you have ever heard of invoice financing or invoice factoring, then you may have asked yourself, is this a good idea?
 The answer is an absolute yes!

 First, it is essential to understand a few details.
 There are two versions of this unique financial product: invoice financing and invoice factoring.
 It is important to get clear on how the two are different so you can decide which may be better for your company.